-DIEP flap is the gold standard for autologous reconstruction and is the most commonly performed procedure at the New York Center for the Advancement of Breast Reconstruction.
+Deep Inferior Epigastric Perforator Flap, or DIEP Flap, is the gold standard for autologous reconstruction, and is the most commonly performed procedure at the New York Center for the Advancement of Breast Reconstruction.

 For many women, the reconstructed breast may be firmer and have a more youthful appearance than their natural breasts.
-In addition to reconstructing the breast, the contour of the abdomen is often improved following a DIEP flap, much like a tummy tuck.
+In addition to reconstructing the breast, the contour of the abdomen is often improved following a DIEP flap, much like the results of a tummy tuck.